-This work consists of a series of 90 Performances-Installations that I made daily, during almost two months, in the framework of the II Biennial of Young Art, in Santiago, between January 7 and March 7
+This work consists of a series of 90 Performances-Installations that I made daily, during almost two months, in the framework of the II Biennial of Young Art, in Santiago, between January 7 and March 7 of 1999.

 The Performances and Installations were made inside and outside the museum at places related to torture and detention.
 Additionally I did barefoot walks from those places to the museum and from the museum to those places, through the city of Santiago.